 It should not hurt to be a girl!
 But the reality is a loss of self-esteem during those critical adolescent years contributes to issues like bullying, eating disorders, drug problems, and chronic depression.
 And today more than ever before our girls need their self-esteem!
 The Warrior Princess Conference was created to help girls build positive Self-images, develop a strong sense of self-worth, and lead full, exuberant lives, while giving back to the community.
 If you’re eager to help a young lady level the playing field and succeed in the game of life, WPC is the resource, support, and inspiration she needs.

 CONFERENCE DESCRIPTION AND OUTCOMES - WPC is a place where a teen girl can just be a girl without worrying about the struggles they go through daily.
-This is our 4th year and this year’s conference theme “Do you NOT know who you are?”.
+This is our 5th year and this year’s conference theme “Loving me”.
 The conference is to help their development and help young women understand the awesome power they have; how to effectively use that power to shape themselves and their world; and how to OWN their uniqueness and ROCK their individuality!
 Through interactive presentations, panel discussions, demonstrations and fun activities, participants will learn meaningful and practical life skills such as problem solving techniques, responsibility, defeating peer pressure; stop the bullying, positive self-expression, and conflict resolution.
 Our "NO PARENTS ALLOWED" policy lends to a supportive, non-judgmental, and confidential environment for teens to explore issues and voice their concerns.
 By the end of the conference, each girl will have a toolbox of tips and strategies to: Communicate for positive outcomes; Embrace and celebrate her uniqueness; Recognize and shut down her inner self-critic; Develop a positive sense of self; Defeat peer-pressure; Accept responsibility for her actions; Set and achieve goals; and much, much more!

 The planning events committee works hard to come up with a variety of workshops.
 Other youth comment on the lessons they learned because of living, working, and learning with their peers: “I learned to have respect for others,” “that even if you don’t know anybody you should just be yourself and let what happens happen,” “to not be afraid to stand out,” and “how to put yourself in others’ positions.”
 The intensity of the three day two-night event provides youth experiences they do not get in their daily lives.
 The WP Conference helps youth learn how to interact with their peers on a different level than they are normally accustomed to.
 Many youth comment on the overall experience of the conference in terms of the life skills they learned: “you always learn leadership,” “teamwork and trust,” “how to speak in front of a crowd,” and “how to accept more diversity in my life.”
 Life skill instruction is a big part of the WP Conference curriculum, and youth prove that they indeed learn valuable life skills by their responses to the evaluation.
 The WP Conference continues to provide the Warrior Princess teens a chance to interact with other teens from around the state.
 Whether learning specific skills in a workshop, social skills, or other valuable life skills, attending the WP Conference is a valuable experience for many teen girls.